 3. How to access the main compartment of your backpack

 This is a personal preference.
-Some people like to access the main compartment easily (i.e. my 75L pack); other’s don’t mind the top load (i.e. my 55L and 33L packs)
+Some people like to access the main compartment easily (i.e. my 75L pack); others don’t mind the top load (i.e. my 55L and 33L packs)

 4. Type of shoulder straps

-Each brand has its version of shoulder straps.
-Some packs have thicker foam straps while other packs have thinner straps.
+Each brand has its own version of shoulder straps.
+Some packs have thicker foam straps, while other packs have thinner straps.
 Just make sure that the straps are comfortable and it doesn’t feel like a lot of weight is digging into your shoulder.
 If you choose a large pack, make sure the hip belt is comfortable as well.
 The weight of the pack should be distributed to your waist, not your shoulder straps.

 5. Type of backpack frame

-It depends on the kind of trip, you may want a more structured frame (which is suitable for hiking and walking a long distance with the pack).
+Depending on the kind of trip, you may want a more structured frame (which is suitable for hiking and walking a long distance with the pack).

 RELATED POST – My favourite travel gears